 Desensitization is a canonical property of ligand-gated ion channels, causing progressive current decline in the continued presence of agonist.
-AMPA-type glutamate receptors, which mediate fast excitatory signaling throughout the brain, exhibit profound desensitization.
+AMPA-type glutamate receptors (AMPARs), which mediate fast excitatory signaling throughout the brain, exhibit profound desensitization.
 Recent cryo-EM studies of AMPAR assemblies show their ion channels to be closed in the desensitized state.
-Here we report the surprising finding that homomeric Q/R edited AMPARs still allow ions to flow when the receptors are desensitized.
-GluA2(R) expressed alone, or with auxiliary subunits (γ -2, γ -8 or GSG1L), generates large steady-state currents and anomalous current-variance relationships.
-Using fluctuation analysis, single-channel recording, and kinetic modeling we demonstrate that the steady-state current is mediated predominantly by 'conducting desensitized' receptors.
-When combined with crystallography this unique functional readout of a hitherto silent state enabled us to examine cross-linked cysteine mutants to probe the conformation of the desensitized ligand binding domain of functioning AMPAR complexes within the plasma membrane.
+Here we present evidence that homomeric Q/R-edited AMPARs still allow ions to flow when the receptors are desensitized.
+GluA2(R) expressed alone, or with auxiliary subunits ( $\gamma$ -2, $\gamma$ -8 or GSG1L), generates large fractional steady-state currents and anomalous current-variance relationships.
+Our results from fluctuation analysis, single-channel recording, and kinetic modeling, suggest that the steady-state current is mediated predominantly by conducting desensitized receptors.
+When combined with crystallography this unique functional readout of a hitherto silent state enabled us to examine cross-linked cysteine mutants to probe the conformation of the desensitized ligand binding domain of functioning AMPAR complexes.